Technical

 Qualification

-59. 16 teams progress into the next round of the competition (Last 16).
-The 1st placed teams and the 2nd placed teams will be qualified to the Last 16 round and the best '4' 3rd place team from the groups.
-No teams from the same group can meet.
+59. 16 teams progress into the next round of the competition (Last 16 round).
+The 1st placed teams and the 2nd placed teams will qualify to the Last 16 round and the best two 3rd placed teams from the groups.
+No teams from the same group can meet in the last 16 round.

 60. In the event that teams are tied on points then their position in the group shall be determined by: